OtterWhisperer/202101-angular-template/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+To start different applications within the workspace use the `--project` argument with the name of the project, e.g. `ng serve --project=second-app`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.